Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 [[Ochitsuite Arashi|Ochi]] picks him up and carries him back to the fire to be questioned.

 #
+---
 [[Zio]] is coughing during this. [[Naoto no Hatsuyuki|Noe]] notices and checks the dart in the snow confirming it is poisoned and pulls a vial from her haori and doses [[Zio]] with it who seems to recover.

 While the poison seems to have run it's course [[Zio]] seems worse for the wear. [[Koya Mvashti|Koya]] digs in her pack and pulls out a scroll and performs a divine ritual quickly beseeching [[Desna]] and restoring [[Zio]]s vigor.

 [[Ochitsuite Arashi|Ochi]] says a prayer to Hei Feng over the deceased [[Tengu]] lying in the snow and he and [[Naoto no Hatsuyuki|Noe]] begin moving the bodies away from camp searching them in the process.
 After which [[Ochitsuite Arashi|Ochi]] helps [[Shoko]] back to caravan to finish resting.
 Looking at the weapons they carried they realize just how much danger they were in. [[Naoto no Hatsuyuki|Noe]] pockets the remaining doses. [[Koya Mvashti|Koya]] takes a sip of vodka by the fire before shuffling off the administer to [[Shoko]].

-"Just to avoid that happening so badly again" - N [[Naoto no Hatsuyuki|Noe]] tosses him one of the charms she is wearing about her neck.
+>"Just to avoid that happening so badly again" - N

+[[Naoto no Hatsuyuki|Noe]] tosses him one of the charms she is wearing about her neck.
 [[Ochitsuite Arashi|Ochi]] recognizes it as the charm she crushed when they fought [[Omeyani]].
 [[Naoto no Hatsuyuki|Noe]] explains how it works and how to activate it to him.
 He thanks her and the party beds down for the night.